dreamchef/Black-Scholes-options-pricing/README.md

 [fig3](figures/fig1.png)

-### 2.4.1 Correlation Between Predictions Ask and Bid Prices
+## Correlation Between Actual and Predicted Ask/Bid Prices

 The R-squared values calculated were as follows: